tmshv/tmshv/README.md

 # tmshv

 Hi, my name is Roman.
-I'm a Full-Stack Software Engineer.
+I'm a product-oriented Full-Stack Software Engineer.

 My passion is new challenges.
 In my spare time I do open source projects.